anthonybudd/WP_Model/readme.md

 $product->permalink() // Returns post permalink

-$product->hasFeaturedImage($defaultURL) // Returns TRUE if a featured image has been set or FALSE if not
+$product->hasFeaturedImage() // Returns TRUE if a featured image has been set or FALSE if not

 $product->featuredImage($defaultURL) // Returns featured image URL